daviidlyon/autocomplete/README.md

 - This example implementation uses the [TMDB API](https://www.themoviedb.org/) to enable movie searching
 - Highlights keyword matches in the suggestions

+## See the app working

+You can visit https://autocomplete-movie-searcher.netlify.app/ to see the app running live!

 ## Run the application in development mode

 To run the application in development mode you should do the following: